Deep composition of tensor-trains using squared inverse Rosenblatt transports: Squared inverse Rosenblatt transport

 \subsection{SIRT error}

-Since the SIRT enables us to generate i.i.d. samples from the probability measure $\hat{T}_\sharp \muni$, it can be used to define either Metropolis independence samplers or importance sampling schemes.
-Based on certain assumptions on the FTT approximation $\tilde{g}$, here we establish error bounds for the TV distance, the Hellinger distance, and the $\chisq$-divergence of the target measure $\mtar$ from $\hat{T}_\sharp \muni$.
-These divergences play a vital role in analysing the convergence of Metropolis-Hastings methods and the efficiency of importance sampling.
+Since SIRT enables us to generate i.i.d. samples from the probability measure $\hat{T}_\sharp \muni$, it can be used to define either Metropolis independence samplers or importance sampling schemes.
+Based on certain assumptions on the TT approximation $\tilde{g}$, here we establish error bounds for the TV distance, the Hellinger distance, and the $\chisq$-divergence of the target measure $\mtar$ from $\hat{T}_\sharp \muni$.
+These divergences play a vital role in analysing the convergence of Metropolis--Hastings methods and the efficiency of importance sampling.
+The error analysis also provides a heuristic for choosing the constant $\gamma$ in the approximate target density \eqref{eq:pdf_sirt}.